Bruno Bogojević

-Bruno Bogojević (born 29 June 1998) is a professional footballer who plays as a winger for Rijeka.
+Bruno Bogojević (born 29 June 1998) is a professional footballer who plays as a winger for Gorica.
 Born in Koprivnica, Bogojević represented local club Slaven Belupo 142 times before transferring to HNK Rijeka in 2022.
 He represented Croatia internationally at various youth levels.

 His highlight while playing with Slaven was a game-winning goal against Dinamo Zagreb.

 Bogojević has also played left back for Rijeka, notably in a game where he scored two goals against Lokomotiva in February 2024.